johnbywater/dcbdb/design.md

-# Event Store with Write-Ahead Log (WAL) - Design Document
+# Event Store with Write-Ahead Log (WAL) and Persistent Index - Design Document

 ## Overview

-This document outlines the design of a lightweight, durable, and fast event store implemented in Rust using a write-ahead log (WAL) for persistence and crash resilience.
-The store supports basic event sourcing operations such as appending events and replaying them in order, with potential for extension into a full CQRS/event-driven system.
+This document outlines the design of a lightweight, durable, and fast event store implemented in Rust using a write-ahead log (WAL) for persistence and crash resilience, extended with a persistent index for queryability.
+The store supports event sourcing operations such as appending and querying events, with consistency guarantees using the Dynamic Consistency Boundary (DCB) pattern.

 ---

 ## Goals

-* **Durability**: Events must not be lost during crashes or power failures.
+* **Durability**: WAL ensures that no events are lost during crashes.
-* **Performance**: Fast write path using sequential disk writes.
-* **Atomicity**: Batches of events are written atomically.
+* **Atomicity**: Events are written in batches and flushed atomically.
-* **Queryability**: Events can be queried using types and tags.
-* **Simplicity**: Toy-level complexity with realistic patterns.
-* **Extensibility**: Modular design for snapshotting, indexing, and streaming.
+* **Queryability**: Persistent index allows fast querying by tags and types.
+* **Performance**: Fast writes, fast filtered reads.
+* **Extensibility**: Snapshotting, streaming, compaction are modular add-ons.
-* **Concurrency**: Safe concurrent reads and writes with locking or coordination.
+* **Concurrency**: Safe concurrent access using synchronization primitives.
-* **Consistency**: Support for the Dynamic Consistency Boundary (DCB) specification.
+* **Consistency**: Supports DCB semantics for conditional appends.

 ---

-## Core Concepts

-### Event
+## Event Representation

-An `Event` is an immutable record with the following fields:

 ```rust
 struct Event {